 All of our urologists at Urology Specialists of Oregon have expertise in diagnosis and management of prostate cancer.
+Our practice employs advanced techniques for diagnosis and management of prostate cancer including MRI-guided biopsy, genetic testing and robotic surgery.
 Dr. Simmons has extensive experience and expertise in robotic prostatectomy.
 Since 2004 he has been involved in over 400 minimally-invasive and robotic prostatectomy surgeries.
-He has conducted over 200 of these surgeries since his arrival in Bend.
-His outcomes for these surgeries have been published and rival those of some of the best surgeons nationwide.
+He has conducted over 300 of these surgeries in Bend.
+His outcomes for these surgeries have been published and rival those of the best surgeons nationwide.

 How is prostate cancer detected?

 Prostate cancer is detected with either a blood test called “PSA” or with a prostate exam.
 PSA detects a protein in the blood that is produced by prostate tissue.
 PSA values depends on a man’s age, but a level higher than 4ng/dL is generally considered abnormal.
-It is possible for men with prostate cancer to have an abnormal exam and a “normal” PSA.
-Likewise, men can have a normal exam and an abnormal PSA.
-That is why it is very important to conduct both screening tests.
-If either test is abnormal then a biopsy is conducted.
-Results of the biopsy determine what course of treatment is needed.
+We extensively employ genetic testing to determine need for biopsy.
+Ultimately, results of a prostate biopsy are used to make a diagnosis.

 What does the biopsy tell me?